The legal sector old boys' club prevails even in a field with plenty of female graduates

 Plus, as firms merge, competition for talent intensifies.
 This is the landscape my clients, and by default I’ve worked, within for years.

 This lack of progression can be hugely demoralising.
-My legal sector clients joined the sector for the love of justice and to make a difference.
+My clients joined the sector for the love of justice and to make a difference.

 However, there are ways around these challenges